boylea/monitoring_async_talk/async.rst

     Let's say you have you have a litter of puppies.
 Each puppy needs to be fed and cuddled.

-    If you were to do this in a totally synchronous fashion, you would give a puppy its food, stand there and wait for her to finish, then clean up.
-Then you'd do that for the next puppy and the next etc.
-    Then you would pick up and cuddle each puppy in turn as well.

-    Parallel is if you had friends that could feed and cuddle the puppies, one each, all at the same time.

-    Asynchronous fashion would allow you to give a puppy her food, and while she is eating you can move on to another puppy and give her her food.
-Since cuddling is an active task you can can't do anything else while you cuddle a puppy.

     https://flic.kr/p/NCCT1 spilled food

     Meli Lewis said I could use her photo